Malingering: Post-traumatic stress disorder

 Veterans may be denied disability benefits if their doctor believes that they are malingering, especially regarding post-traumatic stress disorder.
 PTSD is the only condition for which the DSM-5 explicitly warns clinicians to observe in case of malingering.
 Distinguishing exaggerated or feigned post-traumatic stress disorder (PTSD) from genuine presentations is considered difficult, particularly in compensation or forensic assessments.
 Forensic reviews have estimated base rates of exaggeration or malingering in PTSD evaluations at approximately 15–20% or higher among individuals seeking financial compensation or pension benefits, although precise prevalence figures remain uncertain due to methodological limitations and variability in diagnostic instruments.
 Recent psychometric research has also highlighted the limitations of commonly used screening tools for detecting feigned symptoms in veteran populations.
 In addition, record-verification studies in clinical samples of veterans have identified instances in which reported combat exposure did not correspond with official service records, indicating that misrepresentation of service history can occur.

 Attention deficit hyperactivity disorder

 Research that focuses on malingering attention deficit hyperactivity disorder are largely centred around university or college students.
 This is because of the significant benefits that may be gained if the student is successful, including student financial aid and exemptions for academic work.
 Medicinal treatments of ADHD may also be nootropics, which would enhance cognitive performance in examinations.
 An experimental study using a scenario method with an adult sample shows that personal and situational characteristics are relevant to understanding malingering.
 Willingness to feign symptoms was lower in situations of social disapproval and when personal morality disapproved of feigning.
 The results also showed that this willingness decreased with age.
-Furthermore, it is important to note that the willingness to feign can be considered conditional upon the willingness to use these drugs and their specific antecedents.
+The willingness to feign can be considered conditional upon the willingness to use these drugs and their specific antecedents.